 Some things that stay the same are the duo’s fondness for getting cabs everywhere (only it’s now a typical black London cab, rather than a horse-drawn hansom cab of the Victorian era).
 Interestingly, or perhaps better put tragically, things like Watson returning from the war in Afghanistan didn’t have to be updated as over one hundred years later the British Armed Forces were once again at war in Afghanistan.

 From the first episode onwards, the updated “A Study in Pink”, rather than “A Study in Scarlett”, demonstrates the show’s fondness for not just modernising but twisting and altering expectations is apparent.
 Aspects from different stories are brought in to flesh out the short stories into a feature-length episode.
 In the first episode key elements from a Study in Scarlett are present, like the poison pills and a victim being found next to the word “Rache” (which is intended to be the German “Rache” as a misdirect in the book, but in the episode is only part of the name “Rachel”, as a clue to the victim’s murderer).
-But the murderer themselves, their motivation and a series of other victims are all drastically different – as is the early mention of Moriarty, who doesn’t appear until The Reichenbach Fall.
+But the murderer themselves, their motivation and a series of other victims are all drastically different – as is the early mention of Moriarty, who doesn’t appear until The Reichenbach Fall in the books.

 Later episodes take this idea even further and combine multiple Holmes stories into one.
-The Great game combines elements from The Adventure of the Bruce-Partington Plans, the Five Orange Pips, and other stories, where The Empty Hearse combines “The Adventure of the Empty House”, “the Lost Special”, and contains several nods to other Holmes adventures.
+The Great game combines elements from The Adventure of the Bruce-Partington Plans, the Five Orange Pips, and other stories.
+The Empty Hearse combines “The Adventure of the Empty House”, “the Lost Special”, and contains several nods to other Holmes adventures.

 But on top of some sharp writing and a smart update of the original stories, the undeniable key to Sherlock’s success is its cast, their chemistry, and how the show brought them into the 21st century.